INCLUDE_DATA

 • excessive hair growth.

-When I was first diagnosed with dangerously high blood pressure I was prescribed Rampril, an ACE inhibitor commonly used here in the UK.
-Just like it says on the list above, I developed a persistent dry cough.
-All day and night.
 (For the two months I was on Rampril I kept a glass of water besides my bed.
 Taking a sip of water was the only way I could relieve the irritation long enough to get back to sleep after waking up every few hours needing to have a bout of coughing.)

-After two months of this slow torture and my blood pressure remained high with no sign of coming down.
+After two months of this slow torture my blood pressure remained high with no sign of coming down.
 I could have gone on to other medications but instead made a commitment to try to get my body back in balance using alternative methods without the use of drugs.

 Four months on and my blood pressure had dropped to 135/100 range – a drop of some 55 points.
-Now, 8 months after following natural methods my blood pressure in in the 120/80 range.
+Now, 8 months after following natural methods my blood pressure is in the 120/80 range.

 So the good news is – there are ways to lower your blood pressure naturally that really work – without having to take medications and putting up with side effects.